Whaling in the United States: Recruitment of whalers

+Many Black and Indigenous whalers were recruited because of wages they could receive and because of racial stereotyping at the time.

 Expansion

 In 1768, the fishery began a huge expansion that was to culminate just prior to the American Revolutionary War.
 Between 1771 and 1775 the Massachusetts ports alone employed an average of 183 vessels in the northern fishery, and 121 in the southern.
 During the American Revolution and the Napoleonic Wars there was a complete shutdown of the industry, its peak growth came after the American Revolution.